trietvu14/manager-interview-environment-tvu/Part-1.md

 2. Strong Individual Skill Sets with Good Work Ethics - "The outgoing manager said, this team 'knows their stuff and shows up.'"
 This is indicated with Dinesh proactively monitoring logs, Case leaving detailed comments, and Elise/Farah motivated by the mission of Tech-Assist.
 Team members are busy and don't appear to demonstrate any obvious slacking off.

 3. Mission Alignment & Team Cohesion - Team members show up, are motivated by Tech-Assist's mission, and demonstrate commitment.
-This is not only characterized by the outgoing manager's assessment but also in the team's comfort level in implementation discussions.
+This is highlighted by the outgoing manager's assessment but also in the team's comfort level in implementation discussions.

 OPPORTUNITIES FOR IMPROVEMENT